Greg Land: Plagiarism accusations

 Land has been accused of going beyond the accepted bounds of photographic reference, lifting images from sources that include hardcore pornography, and copying them into his pages outright with minimal Photoshop alterations to make the work appear to be an original drawing, a reputation he developed from his work on Ultimate Fantastic Four and Ultimate Power.
 Land has agreed that he does employ photo reference to a large extent, and that he uses pornography as a source, but denies that the extent to which he does so is questionable.
 The A.V.
 Club included him in their 2009 list of "21 artists who changed mainstream comics (for better or worse)" for this reason.

 Commenting on Land's work on Uncanny X-Men #510, Brian Cronin of CBR.com remarked that the issue "possibly has the most harmful art to a story that I’ve seen in a comic," saying that Land's limited supply of poses and use of the same models for multiple characters "results in terrible art and particularly terrible storytelling."
 He was also mocked for his limited use of facial expressions on the Thing.

-Land has also been accused of directly swiping art from other comics artists, and is considered "notorious" for tracing his art from other sources to the point where some fans make a hobby of finding the original sources Land traced for his art.
+Land has also been accused of directly swiping art from other comics artists, and is considered "notorious" for tracing his art from other sources.

 Land's art for Marvel's Aliens Omnibus was pointed out by artist Tristan Jones as containing direct copies of various pieces of Jones' own Aliens artwork.
 Similarities were also found between elements of Land's cover and an Alien portrait by Andy Brase, a catalog photo of a sculpted Alien egg toy by NECA, and a screenshot from the Sega video game Aliens: Colonial Marines.